-Noise measurements were performed in the aeroacoustic facility shown in Fig. 2b.
-The microphone array consisted of eight 3.2-mm condenser microphones (Bruel & Kjaer, Model 4138) arranged on a circular arc centered in the vicinity of the nozzle exit.
+Noise measurements were performed in the aeroacoustic facility shown in Fig. 2.
+A microphone array consisted of eight 3.2 mm condenser microphones (Bruel & Kjaer, model 4138) arranged on a circular arc centered in the vicinity of the nozzle exit.
 The polar aperture of the array was 30° and the array radius was 1 m.
 The angular spacing of the microphones was logarithmic.
 The entire array structure was rotated around its center to place the array at the desired polar angle.
-The arrangement of the microphones inside the anechoic chamber, and the principal electronic components, are shown in Fig. 2b.
 The microphones were connected, in groups of four, to two amplifier/signal conditioners (Bruel & Kjaer, Nexus 2690-A-OS4) with a high-pass filter set at 300 Hz and a low-pass filter set at 100 kHz.

 The basic operation of the optical deflectometer is illustrated in Fig. 3.
-The present setup used four probes, two stationary and two moveable (Fig.1), with four avalanche photo diodes (APDs).
-This is a new system that was designed, fabricated and tested at Penn State before being shipped to U.C.
-Irvine for operation.
-A detailed description of the system can be found in a companion paper by Veltin et al. $^{22}$ .
+The present setup used four probes, two stationary and two moveable (Fig. 1), with four avalanche photodiodes.
+This is a new system that was designed, fabricated and tested at Pennsylvania State University before being shipped to U. C. Irvine for operation.
+A detailed description of the system can be found in Veltin et al. [21].

-The eight microphone signals and four optical-deflectometer outputs (twelve channels total) were sampled simultaneously at 160 kHz by two multi-function data acquisition boards (National Instruments PCI-6070E)

-installed in a Pentium 4 personal computer.
+The eight microphone signals and four optical-deflectometer outputs (12 channels total) were sampled simultaneously at 160 kHz by two multifunction data acquisition boards (National Instruments PCI-6070E) installed in a Pentium 4 personal computer.
 The maximum resolved frequency was thus 80 kHz.
-National Instruments LabView software was used to acquire the signals.
+National Instruments LabVIEW software was used to acquire the signals.